Ajfriel86/brutalgroove/README.md

 ## Agile Methodology

 ### GitHub Project Management
 GitHub Project Management was used to manage this project.
 This was used to create issues with GitHub which related to user stories.
 These User Stories when then imported into Actions and set as a roadmap.
-This really helped me stay on to of the project and ensure I had a Minimal Viable Product (MVP) at the end of the project
+This helped me stay on top of the project and ensure I had a Minimal Viable Product (MVP) at the end of the project

 ![Issues](documentation/issues.png)